Echoing Donald Trump, Elizabeth Warren Mocks Michael Bloomberg’s Height

 Warren was long considered one of the top Democratic contenders, but in late 2019 she started fading away in the polls, with Sanders and Buttigieg surging past her.
 She finished third in Iowa, fourth in New Hampshire, and seems poised to come in fifth in Nevada.

 The senator has not signaled willingness to drop out of the race yet, but losing in her home state of Massachusetts might force her to do so.
-In Massachusetts, which will hold its primary on Super Tuesday, Warren is polling behind Sanders, at 20 percentage points, according to a recent survey conducted by University of Massachusetts Lowell.
+In Massachusetts, which will hold its primary on Super Tuesday, Warren is polling behind Sanders, at 20 percentage points, according to a recent survey conducted by the University of Massachusetts Lowell.

-Furthermore, disappointing finishes in Iowa and New Hampshire have strained Warren campaign’s finances, so the senator has decided to reverse her stance on Super PACs and now accepts their help.
+Furthermore, disappointing finishes in Iowa and New Hampshire have strained Warren’s campaign finances, so the senator has decided to reverse her stance on Super PACs and now accepts their help.